 Many organizations report the cost of downtime at $100,000 to $300,000 per hour or more.
-With the power of machine learning, big data, and condition monitoring maintenance teams can use predictive maintenance analytics to increase equipment uptime by up to 20%.
+At that rate, taking measures to predict and prevent breakdowns is an important investment.
+And with the power of machine learning, big data, and condition monitoring at your fingertips, maintenance teams can use predictive maintenance analytics to increase equipment uptime by up to 20%.

-We’ll share all the details, and show you how it’s done.
+We’ll share all the details of leveraging predictive maintenance analytics, and show you how it’s done.

-In a predictive maintenance program, sensors are used to collect data from the selected assets.
-There are different types of sensors, that can be measure temperature, vibration, pressure, and more.
-The sensors to be used are chosen depending on the nature of the asset and installed in strategic points.
+In a predictive maintenance program, sensors are used to collect data on assets.
+There are different types of sensors that can measure temperature, vibration, pressure, and more.
 Some of the sensors commonly used include:

-Infrared analysis sensors.
-Used specifically to compare the difference in temperature between components over time.
-Can be used to monitor bearing temperatures in large motors, measure piping conditions, calculate process temperatures, estimate plumbing conditions, verify solar panel conditions, evaluate electrical components conditions, and more.
+• Infrared analysis sensors are used specifically to compare the difference in temperature of a component over time.
+These sensors can be used to monitor bearing temperatures in large motors, measure piping conditions, calculate process temperatures, estimate plumbing conditions, verify solar panel conditions, evaluate the condition of electrical components, and more.

-Vibration analysis sensors.
-Verifies parts vibration to detect faults related to misalignment, mechanical looseness, gear defects, lack of lubrication, resonance, rubbing, cavitation, corrosion, and more.
+• Vibration analysis sensors measure parts vibration to detect faults related to misalignment, mechanical looseness, gear defects, lack of lubrication, resonance, rubbing, cavitation, corrosion, and more.

-Ultrasonic analysis microphones.
-Uses a sensitive microphone to pick up high-frequency sounds and detect the need for electrical inspection, steam trap maintenance, optimal lubrification practices, leak maintenance activities, mechanical inspection, electric arc flash detection, and valve testing.
+• Ultrasonic analysis microphones use a sensitive microphone to pick up high-frequency sounds and detect the need for electrical inspection, steam trap maintenance, improved lubrication, leak maintenance, mechanical inspection, electric arc flash detection, and valve testing.

-All sensors must be connected to CMMS.
-Through the power of the Internet of Things, the software uses real-time sensor data and predictive models to generate organized information for maintenance managers to make decisions.
+All sensors must be connected to CMMS software.
+Through the power of the Internet of Things (IoT), the software uses real-time sensor data and predictive models to generate maintenance notifications.

-This way, maintenance staff can monitor the health of the machines, act on the root cause of the issue before they become catastrophic breakdowns equipment failure.
+This way, maintenance staff can monitor the health of a machine and act on the root cause of an issue before it becomes a catastrophic breakdown.

-Big data refers to large and complex data sets, that grow at ever-increasing rates.
-Within the predictive maintenance context, it means that as sensors keep sending real-time information to the database, that grows at a constant pace.
+Big data refers to large and complex data sets that grow at ever-increasing rates.
+Within the context of predictive maintenance, it means that as sensors keep sending real-time information on asset condition, the amount of data on hand grows at a constant pace.

-Other than advanced methods to extract value from data, or seldom to a particular size of data set, the term big data often refers directly to the use of predictive analytics in the maintenance industry.
+In the field of maintenance, the term big data often refers directly to the use of predictive analytics.
 And that’s because big data is the foundation of predictive maintenance solutions.

-Two vital components are necessary to perform quality big data analytics: building a Big Data ecosystem and applying the most effective combination of predictive analytics models to the collected data.
+Two vital components are necessary to perform big data analytics for maintenance: building a database, and applying predictive analytics models to the data.

-Before any algorithms come into play, all data must be gathered, structured, aggregated, and cleaned up.
+Before any predictive algorithms or models can be used, all data must be gathered, structured, aggregated, and stored so that it is accurate and usable.
 This initial stage constitutes around 70% of most data science projects.

-From a maintenance perspective, these datasets have been traditionally stored and analyzed independently of one another.
-However, with the power of the Internet of Things (IoT) and other advances in information technology, it is now possible to have a more complete picture of the asset lifecycle.
+These datasets have traditionally been stored and analyzed independently of one another.
+However, with the power of the Internet of Things (IoT) technology and other advances, it is now possible to connect the systems that measure and collect data, and those that perform an analysis.
+In the end, this offers a more complete picture of the asset lifecycle.

 Checklist for Creating a Preventive Maintenance Plan